DamSenViet/kle-py/README.md

 ## Contributing and Testing

-Inside the kle directory, run the following commands:
+Inside the kle directory, run the following commands to prepare your dependencies for testing:

 ```sh
 pip3 install -r tests/requirements.txt
 pip3 install -U -e .